emily-tsai11/cmssw/TTtoSemiLeptonicVcb/TTtoSemiLeptonicVcb/README.md

 # For generating Run 3 TTtoSemiLeptonic V_cb gridpacks

 CMSSW is so far only needed for the environment, according to the [CMS generator Wiki](https://cms-gen.gitbook.io/cms-generator-central-place/how-to-produce-gridpacks/powheg-box).
-The packages are structured in such a way to comply with CMSSW requirements.
+The folders are structured in such a way to comply with CMSSW package requirements.

 ### Setup